riveraaj/Batch-handling/README.md

 # Batch-handling
-Python - Batch file handling (University project - first year)
+Python - Batch file handling

 This is a project made in console to manage batches of files through previous configuration that allows us to copy and move files in batches and delete files depending on the type of user configuration, in turn it has a log and deletion of the configuration of the registered lots.